June 10th, 2009

 Controlling Projection in Silverlight 3

 All Silverlight Examples, Silverlight 3 tutorials, Silverlight C# Tutorials, Silverlight Effects, by Gavin Wignall.In the below example I use the new Projection control to create a 3d effect based on the users mouse position.
+This is a great technique and it looks fantastic, really taking advantage of the new Silverlight capabilities.
+Whether you’re creating presentations for online universities or an interesting tag cloud for a blog.
+But how do you create such an effect in Silverlight?

 In Silverlight 3 we have 2 new variables to give us the ability to show perspective.
 We can use this effect on any item, including Images and Text.
 These 2 new variables are: